Inspection Report on Information Management at Toeslagen: Systematic Information Chaos in the Benefits Affair

 • TAV was intended as a successor but was not fully operational during the investigation period

-• The fragmented storage structure made it impossible to assemble a complete picture of a file without significant manual effort
+• The fragmented storage structure made assembling a complete file picture impossible without big manual effort

 The premature destruction of appeal dossiers proceeded through a chain of systemic failures and communication breakdowns: